SekenderNaveed1/TOSCheck/README.md

 - **JSON (`.json`)** — structured data for automation or integration into other tools

 ### 8. Local by Default
-Everything happens locally — no uploads, no tracking, no hidden API calls.
+Everything happens on your machine — no uploads, no tracking, no surprise API calls.
-If you want cloud inference, you have to opt in yourself.
-Otherwise, everything stays offline and private.
+If you add an API key or custom endpoint, those requests go wherever you point them.
+By default, nothing leaves your system.
+That’s kind of the whole point.

 ---